winningproduct/learn-portal/models/6-build/team-on-boarding-learning-plan.md

 ---
-templateKey: "model-post"
+templateKey: "model-post"\
-indexingField: 5-Build
+indexingField: 5-Build\
-title: '8-Team On-boarding & Learning Plan'
+title: '8-Team On-boarding & Learning Plan'\
-subtitle: "Max word count (140)"
+subtitle: "Max word count (140)"\
-date: 2019-07-25T15:04:10.000Z
+date: 2019-11-08T09:00:00.000Z
-featuredpost: true
+featuredpost: true\
-featuredimage: "/img/<your-image-name>.jpeg"
+featuredimage: "/img/<your-image-name>.jpeg"\
 description: "Max word count (160)"\
-Team On-boarding and Learning Plan refers to the process of assimilating the new recruits by providing them with the necessary resources, guidance, support and training.
+Team On-boarding and Learning Plan refers to the process of assimilating the new recruits into the organization by providing them with the necessary guidance, support, resources and training.

 tags:
   - Build